 The adrenal glands are small structures attached to the top of each kidney.
 The human body has two adrenal glands that release chemicals called hormones into the bloodstream.
 These hormones affect many parts of the human body.

-a surgical procedure performed at around week 16 of pregnancy to detect any genetic abnormalities with the foetus.
+a surgical procedure performed at around week 16 of pregnancy to detect any genetic abnormalities with the fetus.
 A hollow needle is inserted into the uterus via the abdominal wall to draw out a sample of amniotic fluid, which is then analysed.

 a doctor responsible for administering anaesethetic prior to and during surgery.
 Called an anesthesiologist in the USA.